 - Develops new awareness about disabilities

 If you are interested in being a peer mentor or buddy, please click here or on the Schedule and Registration link below for more information about all of our programs and to apply/register by completing the online registration form.

 Once we receive your registration information, you will be contacted to set up an informal meeting with a Peer Mentor Coordinator to determine availability and placement in the program.
 Due to the one-to-one matching of the peer mentor program, space is limited.

+There is a fee to participate in the peer mentor and buddy programs.
 Fees can be paid immediately or a monthly interest-free payment plan can be set up for your convenience.
 We accept Personal Check, MasterCard, VISA, American Express, and Discover.
-SGT never turns anyone away for financial reasons, inquire about our scholarship program if needed.
+SGT never turns anyone away for financial reasons, inquire about our financial assistance fund if needed.